 Children with Dravet syndrome do not outgrow this condition and it affects every aspect of their daily lives.

-Unless a cure or better treatments for Dravet syndrome and related epilepsies are found, individuals with these disorders face a diminished quality of life.
-Current treatment options are extremely limited and the prognosis for these children is poor.
+Unless a cure or better treatments for Dravet syndrome and related epilepsies are found, individuals with these disorders may face a diminished quality of life.
+Current treatment options are extremely limited and the prognosis for these children can be poor.
 The constant care and supervision of an individual with such highly specialized needs is emotionally and financially draining on the family members who care for these individuals.